simoninireland/org-sta-fh/README.md

 Acknowledgements
 ----------------

-This feedback helper is inspired by envy of Michael Young's `standalone feedback helper <https://github.com/mtorpey/FeedbackHelper>`_.
+This feedback helper is inspired by envy of Michael Young's [standalone feedback helper](https://github.com/mtorpey/FeedbackHelper).
 It's a work in progress to bring this sort of functionality to Emacs.